OlhaKimbembe/Dog-Club-final-study-project/README.md

 # Dog-Club-final-study-project
-The Website for Dog Club
+This is a final project on html/css course.
+The website for Dog Club shop.